How to calculate derivatives in Python? In this article, we’ll use the Python SymPy library to play around with derivatives.

 import sympy as sym #Chain Rule x = sym.Symbol('x') f = sym.cos(x**2) derivative_f = f.diff(x) derivative_f

 The examples we saw above just had one variable.
-But we are more likely to encounter functions having more than one variable in them.
+But we are more likely to encounter functions having more than one variables.
 Such derivatives are generally referred to as partial derivative.

 A partial derivative of a multivariable function is a derivative with respect to one variable with all other variables held constant.